Sheena Bora case: Rahul defends murder-accused dad Peter Mukerjea

 Posting an open letter on Twitter as the CBI prepares for the trial to commence, Rahul said: “Peter was clearly not involved, nor was he aware of any crime allegedly perpetrated by Indrani, despite claims to the contrary.”

 “These important circumstances, which to date have not been pointed out, very clearly show that Peter was not ‘in the know’ nor was he involved in the crime.
-Hence, charges against Peter ought to be dropped,” he demanded.
+Hence, charges against Peter ought to be dropped.”

 However, Peter didn’t know the truth of Sheena and Indrani’s relationship and when Sheena and Rahul tried to tell him, he asked Indrani and she strongly refuted it saying they were in fact her siblings and not her children, the Tweet added.